Motorcycles

 In the 2013 auction, Bonhams estimated Husqvarna #MH-1341 would sell for between $80,000 and $100,000 because of McQueen's provenance, but bidding failed to meet the reserve price and the bike was passed in.
 American laws stipulate that the reserve cannot be higher than the lowest estimate, so a bid of $80,000 would have secured the bike.
 Some time after that auction on January 10, 2013, Husqvarna #MH-1341 was sold privately to the current consignor who set about researching its history further.

-Equally as recognisable was the Captain America Harley ridden by Peter Fonda in Easy Rider.
-There was a lot of controversy surrounding the sale of this bike at a Profiles in History auction, when it was hammered down for $1.65 million, then the buyer backed out, uncertain the bike was the real deal.
+The Captain America Harley ridden by Peter Fonda in Easy Rider sold for $1.65 million, then the buyer backed out, uncertain the bike was the real deal.
 We reported the sale at the time, but subsequently removed the bike from our auction listing when the sale was annulled and everything went quiet.
 In the aftermath, the Harley is believed to have sold privately for around $1.3 million in 2014.
+That's not verifiable though, so it doesn't count in any list of auction results.

 34/56

-Equally as recognisable was the Captain America Harley ridden by Peter Fonda in Easy Rider.
-There was a lot of controversy surrounding the sale of this bike at a Profiles in History auction, when it was hammered down for $1.65 million, then the buyer backed out, uncertain the bike was the real deal.
+The Captain America Harley ridden by Peter Fonda in Easy Rider sold for $1.65 million, then the buyer backed out, uncertain the bike was the real deal.
 We reported the sale at the time, but subsequently removed the bike from our auction listing when the sale was annulled and everything went quiet.
 In the aftermath, the Harley is believed to have sold privately for around $1.3 million in 2014.
+That's not verifiable though, so it doesn't count in any list of auction results.

 Marlon Brando was a real-life motorcyclist though and when the 1970 Harley-Davidson FLH Electra-Glide he owned from new went to auction, it sold for $256,000 at a Julien's Hollywood Legends auction.
 Brando won two academy awards for best actor from eight nominations, and despite many famous film roles (A Streetcar named Desire, The Godfather, Last Tango in Paris, Guys and Dolls, On the Waterfront, Julius Caesar, Apocalypse Now and Mutiny on the Bounty, it was his role as the leader of the pack in The Wild One (1953) which indelibly linked him to motorcycling.